rosiealie-work/Olist-Delivery-Customer-Satisfaction-Analysis/README.md

 * **Assumption 12: State-level results may hide more granular route, city, carrier, or seller patterns.**

   The Customer Pain dashboard aggregates results by customer state to support strategic prioritization.
 However, delivery problems may be concentrated in specific cities, seller-state to customer-state lanes, carriers, product categories, or time periods.
 A state classified as high priority should therefore be treated as a starting point for deeper operational analysis, not the final root-cause diagnosis.

-* **Assumption 13: The analysis is based on historical Olist data and should not be interpreted as current Olist performance.**

-  The project uses a historical public dataset for portfolio and analytical demonstration purposes.
-The findings are valid for the available dataset and the assumptions used in this analysis, but they should not be interpreted as a statement about Olist's current logistics operations, current carrier network, or present-day customer experience.